dvrzan/dvrzan.github.io/Content/posts/2022/11/network-connection-alert-swiftui.md

 Finally, start the monitoring on the specified queue.

-> Our network monitor uses a Combine publisher so it can be used in both UIKit and SwiftUI views.
+> Our network monitor can be used in both UIKit and SwiftUI views.

 Now the fun part.